-Most businesses don't need to register with the federal government to become a legal entity, other than simply filing to get a federal tax ID.
+Most businesses do not need to register with the federal government to become a legal entity, other than simply filing to get a federal tax ID.
 Small businesses sometimes register with the federal government for trademark protection or tax exempt status.

-If you want to trademark your business, brand or product name, file with the United States Patent and Trademark office once you’ve formed your business.
+If you want to trademark your business, brand or product name, file with the United States Patent and Trademark office once you have formed your business.

 If you want tax-exempt status for a nonprofit corporation, register your business as a tax-exempt entity with the IRS.

 If your business is an LLC, corporation, partnership, or nonprofit corporation, you will probably need to register with any state where you conduct business activities.

 Typically, you are considered to be conducting business activities in a state when:

 - Your business has a physical presence in the state

 - You often have in-person meetings with clients in the state

 - A significant portion of your company's revenue comes from the state